CourtHive/tods-competition-factory/documentation/docs/governors/tournament-governor.md

 ## addExtension

 Adds an extension to a specified element in the tournament record.
+See examples: [Follow By Implementation](../concepts/pro-scheduling.md#follow-by-implementation), [4.
+Manual Override](../concepts/scheduling-conflicts.mdx#4-manual-override).

 ```js
 engine.addExtension({